xxfoundation/elixxir-gateway/README.md

 # The max age of a bucket without activity before it is removed.
 (Default 10s)
 bucketMaxAge: 10s

+# time.Duration used to calculate lower bound of when to replace TLS cert (default 30 days)
+replaceHttpsCertBuffer: 720h

+# time.Duration used to calculate upper bound of when to replace TLS cert (default 7 days)
+maxCertReplaceRange: 168h
 ```

 ## Command line flags